 What Visa Really Owns in Square

 Visa owns 4.19 million shares of Square’s Class B common stock, from an investment in 2011.
-Visa clarified that it has not bought or sold shares of Square since that initial investment, as some reports incorrectly indicated that Visa’s shares were a new investment.
-Visa does not currently have any Class A shares (as some mistakenly reported) and the 10% stake claimed is not quite accurate, as we’ll explain further below.
+The company clarified that it has not bought or sold shares of Square since that initial investment, as some reports incorrectly indicated that Visa’s shares were a new investment.
+Furthermore, Visa does not currently have any Class A shares (as some mistakenly reported) and the 10% stake claimed is not quite accurate, as we’ll explain further below.

 Payment news source Digital Transactions states that there are 327.9 million Class A and Class B Square shares combined, putting Visa’s stake in Square at approximately 1.3%.

-When you think of stock, you’re probably thinking of the kind of shares that are traded on the New York Stock Exchange, and which the public can purchase.
+When you think of stock, you’re probably thinking of the kind of shares traded on the New York Stock Exchange, and which the public can purchase.
 But there can be more than one class of stock for a single company, and not all classes have to be publicly traded.

 Different classes of shares can have different costs and benefits.
 For example, with Square, one share of Class A stock gets one vote in shareholder decisions while one share of Class B stock gets ten votes.